Pluz21/DrumSimulator/README.md

 # DrumSimulator
-Trying to create a Drum Simulation app/game in Unity C#
+Creating a Drum Simulation app/game in Unity C#